-Oh Canada: How fortunate your ADHD community, to have two major national advocacy groups working on your behalf: CADDRA and CADDAC.
-I cannot name another country that has such an organized, diligent, and coordinated approach to improving the standard of care for its citizens affected by ADHD.
+I cannot name another country having such an organized, diligent, and coordinated approach to improving the standard of care for its citizens affected by ADHD.

 This post brings particular and timely relevance for Canadians, especially in seeking your support with two important ADHD-related campaigns in British Columbia and Ontario.
 (Details to follow.)

 Yet readers worldwide also stand to benefit from these organizations’ resources and services—directly and indirectly.
-Each organization offers rich resources online, and Canadian efforts and guidelines contribute to a tide that “lifts all boats” when it comes to ADHD internationally.
+Each organization offers rich resources online.
+And, Canadian efforts and guidelines contribute to a tide that “lifts all boats” when it comes to ADHD internationally.
 (French speakers everywhere will find French versions of many documents.)

-(By the way, did you know?
 Some of the earliest and most prominent ADHD-related scientific expertise comes from Canada.
-Look for a blog post someday about these remarkable people: including Virginia Douglas, PhD, Gabrielle Weiss, MD, Lily Hechtman,MD, FRCP, and Margaret Weiss, MD, PhD, FRCP.)
+Look for a blog post someday about these remarkable people: including Virginia Douglas, PhD, Gabrielle Weiss, MD, Lily Hechtman,MD, FRCP, and Margaret Weiss, MD, PhD, FRCP.

 - Why I encourage membership in one or both organizations (we cannot take ADHD’s legitimacy for granted, especially with governmental agencies)